Alaaeldinn/Multi-Robots/README.md

 ## 🤖 Robot Localization and Mapping:

-We've implemented HECTOR SLAM on real-time LIDAR data for precise robot localization and mapping.
+Implemented HECTOR SLAM on real-time LIDAR data for precise robot localization and mapping.
 Additionally, we've utilized RTAB Mapping on ZED2I Camera and ORB-SLAM3 on Tello drone for comprehensive mapping capabilities.

 ## 👁️ Object Detection and Depth Estimation: